-Associate Professor of Economics at the Oxford Internet Institute, University of Oxford
+Associate Professor of Economics at the OII, University of Oxford

 Welcome and Biography

-an academic economist working on industrial organisation, with a specialism in the economics of competition in technology and digital markets;
+an academic economist working on industrial economics, with a specialism in the economics of technology and competition in digital markets;

-Previously, I was based in the Division of Economics at the University of Southampton, where I completed a PhD in economics.
+Below is a non-technical summary of my research interests.
 You can read more about me and my work using the links for research and C.V. above.

-I work on projects to apply these tools to help understand how online markets and markets for technology goods work, when such markets are most likely to fail, and what policymakers can do to fix them.
-I am particularly interested in the role of online platforms/intermediaries, online advertising, consumer search, and online media.
-Much of my work is motivated by ongoing policy or regulatory challenges, and I also work with government, policy making bodies, and regulators to implement insights from my work and from economics more generally in policy.
+I work on projects that apply tools from economics to help understand how online markets and markets for technology goods work, when such markets are most likely to fail, and what policymakers can do to fix them.
+I am particularly interested in the role of online platforms, online advertising, consumer search, and online media.
+Much of my work is motivated by ongoing policy or regulatory challenges, and I also work with government, policy making bodies, and regulators to implement insights from my work (and from economics more generally) in policy.

-High-level examples of the kinds of topic that I have covered in my research include
+High-level examples of the kinds of topics that I have covered in my research include

 the effects of intermediary bias on competition and its implications for consumers;

 price comparison websites and market structure /competition;

 Most of my research falls within the domain of applied economic theory, especially industrial organisation, information economics, competition (antitrust) policy, and other applications of game theory.